 Sewing masks aligns with my values of community- and cooperative-based thinking: wearing a mask protects the people around you.
 It shows you value caring for society broadly.
 If sewing masks with a ridiculous unicorn-cat-rainbow print makes mask wearing that much more enjoyable, bring it on.
 Plus, it’s improving my pressing skills and incorporation of pressing into my sewing workflow.

 Craft Passion: roommate has been busting out these, and I’ve been topstitching them as she puts them in front of my loaner sewing machine.
 These fit people with very narrow faces, or a short distance between their nose bridge and their chin.
-There are some modifications to the pattern in the edits that add more fabric below the chin, but I’ve not personally tried wearing those yet.
+Modification #6 by Jesse Killion is my current favorite, as the extra fabric beneath the chin makes this mask more versatile in terms of who it fits.
+Some modifications allow for side channels for replaceable ear loops.

 Emily’s Mask: Emily Lakdawalla’s mask, involving some pleating, but not a lot of pressing overall.
 I learned how to do box pleats!
 Can accommodate filters and removable nose bridge wires.
 I’ve had problems with inhaling the fabric while speaking, but maybe a silicone mask bracket insert would help.

 Fashion Incubator has some fabulous videos and links for efficiently producing masks with a minimum of pressing or pinning.